-I know there are these potatoes that come in a box, and are called scalloped potatoes, but once you have had the homemade version you will want to skip the box and make these.
+We are all familiar with scalloped potato recipes that come in a box but once you make these potatoes from scratch you will never go back.
 This recipe is part of my Learn to Cook Series, where I am actually cooking through my old home economics book.
 This was back in the day before microwave ovens, so all of the recipes are basic, and simple to make.
 This recipe is great for a beginner cook.

-For this recipe I recommend you use plain old Russet potatoes.
-These are the type that are typically sold in grocery stores.
-Why you want to use this type is for the higher starch content of this potato.
-Scalloped potatoes have a certain structure, they can almost stand up on their own after they are baked.
+For this recipe, I recommend you use plain old Russet potatoes.
+These are the type of potato typically sold in grocery stores.
+Russet potatoes have a higher starch content and this helps keep the structure of this recipe.
 If you don’t have any Russets, I would try another white potato such as Atlantic, Snowden, Dakota Pearl, Superior, Kennebec, Shepody, Cal White and Pike.
-My secondary choice would be one of the yellow potatoes like a Yukon Gold, Innovator, Yukon Gem, Keuka Gold or Satina.
+My second choice would be one of the yellow potatoes like a Yukon Gold, Innovator, Yukon Gem, Keuka Gold or Satina.
 I would not make this dish with a red potato, we can do all sorts of things with a red potato, they aren’t starchy enough for this dish.

 Variations on Scalloped Potatoes